JElchison/GenericMakefile/README.md

   extension of files to be excluded, or use preprocessor flags for conditional compilation.

+## Protips
+* Use `scan-build make` for additional static analysis

 ## Thanks to
 * My friend Jay and people on Stack Overflow for help with regex to parse the version info.
 * The residents of [/r/programming](https://www.reddit.com/r/programming/) for suggesting numerous tweaks and improvements.
+* Josh, for his review and suggestions!